Mouad-El-Asri/ft_printf/README.md

 ## Description

-`ft_printf` is a custom implementation of the `printf` function in C. The project was developed to demonstrate a deep understanding of formatting and output in C, as well as memory management.
-It mimics the standard `printf` function while supporting various format specifiers and flags to handle formatted data.
+`ft_printf` is a custom implementation of the `printf` function in C. It mimics the standard `printf` function while supporting various format specifiers and flags to handle formatted data.

 ## Features